phildini/altgdc/Pages/home.md

 ## Who's putting this thing on?

-Right now, the organizing team is [Em Lazer-Walker](https://twitter.com/lazerwalker), [Andrew Cedotal](https://andrewcedotal.com/), and [Phildini James](https://twitter.com/phildini).
+Right now, the organizing team is [Em Lazer-Walker](https://twitter.com/lazerwalker), [Andrew Cedotal](https://andrewcedotal.com/), [Phildini James](https://twitter.com/phildini), and [Ben McGraw](https://twitter.com/bengrue).
 Between them they have over a decade of experience in the games industry, and nearly that much experience putting on conferences.
 Em and Philip are also two of the core organizers of the [Roguelike Celebration](https://roguelike.club) conference.

 ## Is this affiliated with the conference that got moved?